netboxlabs/netbox-proxmox-automation/README.md

 ## Initial Configuration: NetBox Custom Fields

 You will want to use NetBox to keep track of Proxmox VM ids (called 'vmid' in Proxmox), the node where Proxmox VMs are running, and the Proxmox VM template that was used to create the Proxmox VM.
-This is highly important so that when you use `netbox-proxmox-ansible` for automation -- that you are able to induce configuration in changes to Proxmox around items like vmids and such.
+This is highly important so that when you use `netbox-proxmox-automation` for automation -- that you are able to induce configuration in changes to Proxmox around items like vmids and such.
 To do so, you will need to do some customizations to NetBox before you start importing this data.

 ### NetBox Customization: Proxmox VM id (vmid) configuration